The Boondock Saints: Reception

-On the review aggregator website Rotten Tomatoes the film has a score of 27% based on 30 reviews, with an average rating of 4.7/10.
-The site's consensus calls the film, "A juvenile, ugly movie that represents the worst tendencies of directors channeling Tarantino."
-On Metacritic, the film has a weighted average score of 44 out of 100, based on 4 critics, indicating "mixed or average reviews".

 Nathan Rabin of The A.V.
 Club described the film, in his review of the DVD, as "less a proper action-thriller" than "a series of gratuitously violent setpieces strung together with only the sketchiest semblance of a plot".
 Rabin went on to describe the film as "all style and no substance, a film so gleeful in its endorsement of vigilante justice that it almost veers (or ascends) into self-parody."

 Robert Koehler of Variety wrote in his review: "A belated entry in the hipster crime movie movement that began with Reservoir Dogs, Troy Duffy's Boondock Saints mixes blood and Catholic-tinged vigilante justice in excessive portions for sometimes wacky and always brutal effect.
 [The film is] more interested in finding fresh ways to stage execution scenes than in finding meaning behind the human urge for self-appointed righting of wrongs."

 Koehler also described Flanery and Reedus as "curiously stolid and blank", while praising supporting actors Connolly, Dafoe, and Rota for making the most of their screen time.
 Koehler also praised the tech personnel: "This uneven exercise in pacing and cutting is abetted by an eclectic score by Jeff Danna and whiz lensing by Adam Kane.
 Other tech credits fire bull's-eyes."

 Film critics have taken note of the film's extreme violence and "slow-motion bloodletting".